middlewares/referrer-spam/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![SensioLabs Insight][ico-sensiolabs]][link-sensiolabs]

-Middleware to block referrar spam using [piwik/referrer-spam-blacklist](https://github.com/piwik/referrer-spam-blacklist).
+Middleware to block referrer spammers using [piwik/referrer-spam-blacklist](https://github.com/piwik/referrer-spam-blacklist).
 It returns a 403 response if the url host in the `Referer` header is in the blacklist.

 ## Requirements